 allow-from=127.0.0.0/8, 10.0.0.0/8, 100.64.0.0/10, 169.254.0.0/16, 192.168.0.0/16, 172.16.0.0/12, ::1/128, fe80::/10

-You will need to edit your pdns.conf file as well and look for the allow-recursion parameter, put something it fits your needs.
-The default value is 0.0.0.0/0 which it means everybody.
+You will need to edit your pdns.conf file as well and look for the allow-recursion parameter, put something that fits your needs.
+The default value is 0.0.0.0/0 which means everybody.

 allow-recursion=192.168.1.0/24